- What is Social Science

 Upon completion, the graduate will have developed the skills, knowledge, and abilities to accomplish the following:

-- Students will be able to analyze evidentiary and investigative procedures.
+- Critically analyze evidentiary and investigative procedures.

 Graduation Requirement